Risk-Limiting Audits

 2. Next, select the risk limit for the audit (usually between 5 and 10%).
 The risk limit is the largest possible chance that the audit will not correct an incorrect election outcome, if one exists.
 For example, a 5% risk limit means that in at least 95% of cases the RLA will correct the outcome of an election, if the originally reported outcome is wrong.
 The lower the risk limit, the more ballots need to be manually examined in order to complete the RLA.

-3. Based on the type of RLA and the details of the contest (contest margins, votes cast, etc.), RLA software is used to calculate how many ballots or ballot cards need to be audited.
+3. Based on the type of RLA and the details of the contest (contest margins, votes cast, etc.), RLA software is used to calculate how many ballots or batches of ballots need to be audited.

 5. The state enters a random seed into the audit software’s pseudorandom number generator to randomly select a list of ballots for audit.
 There is often a public ceremony to generate the random seed - and ensure it is actually random.
 For example, Colorado rolls twenty, ten sided dice in a public ceremony to create the random seed.